-Considering the information compiled thru Mi Comparador, it is possible to evaluate the offers of the pre-paid modality that presents both a higher number and higher variability of offers.
+Considering the information compiled thru Mi Comparador, it is possible to evaluate the offers of the post-paid modality that presents both a higher number and higher variability of offers.
 In this sense, and starting initially with the information related to offers from the months of December, both between 2016 and 2017, the following are the main qualitative differences between the offers for each period:

-&lt;sup>1 With this tool, operators and telecommunications service providers submit to SUTEL information related to different commercial offers (plans and promotions) available to users.
+$^{^{1}}$ With this tool, operators and telecommunications service providers submit to SUTEL information related to different commercial offers (plans and promotions) available to users.

 - An increase in the data download speed via the service of mobile Internet, mainly in the case of the offers of two operators (Claro and ICE).
-In average, and considering baskets of con-sumption of typical users, previously defined, the average speed doubled from 4 Mbps to 8 Mbps. - The utilization as one of the characteristic or proposals of value of the offers of mobile telephony of the Data Download concept, under the understanding that such download repre-sents the maximum number of data to download. - An Increase in the maximum amount of data to download, under the understanding that ac-cess and utilization of data are reasons that justify, more and more, that people require a mobile telephony connection. - Once again, considering the average data for typical users, such maximum download increased the values between 2 and 5 gigabytes to download between 6 and 8 gigabytes. - The fact that the one of the key elements for the price of offers in December of 2016 was the data download speed, regarding the offers of December 2017 such element loses importance before the presence of Data Download as a relevant feature in the corresponding offers.
+In average, and considering baskets of consumption of typical users, previously defined, the average speed doubled from 4 Mbps to 8 Mbps2. - The utilization as one of the characteristic or proposals of value of the offers of mobile telephony of the Data Download concept, under the understanding that such download represents the maximum number of data to download3. - An Increase in the maximum amount of data to download, under the understanding that access and utilization of data are reasons that justify, more and more, that people require a mobile telephony connection. - Once again, considering the average data for typical users, such maximum download increased the values between 2 and 5 gigabytes to download between 6 and 8 gigabytes. - The fact that the one of the key elements for the price of offers in December of 2016 was the data download speed, regarding the offers of December 2017 such element loses importance before the presence of Data Download as a relevant feature in the corresponding offers.

-While the increase in download speed is an observable feature in the offers received throughout the year and is related to the availability of new networks that allow higher speed connections, particular-ly the 4G network, the other three characteristics are included in the offers received in the last months of 2017, particularly in December of this year.
-Such characteristics are associated to the ap-proval or resolution RCS-248-2017 of September 22, 2017, where SUTEL declared competition in the market of mobile telecommunications and overturned the resolution of policy of fair use.
+While the increase in download speed is an observable feature in the offers received throughout the year and is related to the availability of new networks that allow higher speed connections, particularly the 4G network, the other three characteristics are included in the offers received in the last months of 2017, particularly in December of this year.
+Such characteristics are associated to the approval or resolution RCS-248-2017 of September 22, 2017, where SUTEL declared competition in the market of mobile telecommunications and overturned the resolution of fair use policy.

-Quantitative characterization of the commercial offers for mobile telephony paid modality required consideration of both the number of minutes that may be utilized de-pending on the offer, the maximum number of messages to send, the maximum data download, the download speed of that data and additionally, the value the user pays for the service of mobile telephony.
+Quantitative characterization of the commercial offers for mobile telephony paid modality required consideration of both the number of minutes that may be utilized depending on the offer, the maximum number of messages to send, the maximum data download, the download speed of that data and additionally, the value the user pays for the service of mobile telephony.